matmih/CLUS-RM-library/README.md

 This library also incorporates two modes of redescription set optimization: a) optimization by redescription exchange [1,2] and b) optimization by redescription extraction [3].

-This library was created as a result of scientific work of Matej Mihelčić < matmih1@gmail.com > in the Data Mining field called Redescription mining [6] with the goal of obtaining a PhD degree in Computer Science.
+This library was created as a result of scientific work of Matej Mihelčić < matmih1@gmail.com > in the Data Mining field called Redescription mining [6] with the goal of obtaining a PhD degree in Computer Science at Jožef Stefan International Postgraduate School, Ljubljana, Slovenia.

 Supervisors: